floitsch/dart-irc-codelab/codelab.md

 If you have a smaller option that doesn't require any compilation feel free to reach out to me so I can update this step.

-Optionally clone XYZ to get the complete sources of this code lab.
-If you are stuck at any moment you can switch to the official sources.
+Optionally clone `https://github.com/floitsch/dart-irc-codelab.git` to get the complete sources of this code lab.
+The git repository has different branches for every step.

 Step 1 - Hello world
 ------